ksasao/MomentStack/README.md

 1. Power the device.
 It boots into NFC writer mode and shows date/time/battery info.
 2. Press Button A (release) to enter **Config Mode**.
 The firmware connects to Wi-Fi, starts an HTTP server on port 80, syncs time via NTP, and displays a QR code on the screen pointing to `https://ksasao.github.io/MomentStack/?p=@35.681684,139.786917,17z&t=Hello&d=<device-ip>`.
 3. Using a phone on the same network, scan the QR code from the device display.
 The browser loads the hosted map UI with the `d` parameter set to the device's IP address, which unlocks the edit overlay and tells the page how to contact the device API.
-4. Drag the map or use the geolocation button to select the spot, change the popup text, then hit **update**.
-The page sends a GET request to `http://<device-ip>/api/location` with query parameters, saves the values to NVS, and redirects to the new shareable URL.
+4. Drag the map or use the geolocation button to select the spot, change the popup text (max 64 characters), then hit **update**.
+The page sends a GET request to `http://<device-ip>/api/location` with query parameters (`lat`, `lng`, `zoom`, `text`), saves the values to NVS, and redirects to a shareable URL built from the stored values.
 5. The device automatically restarts within 3 seconds after applying changes and returns to writer mode.

 ## Writing NFC Tags